Metric

 filters

 Custom filters to be applied on the data asset.
-See filters page for in depth information on how to apply filters.
+See page for in depth information on how to apply filters.